 Is it Safe to Visit New York Right Now?

+The city has seen a lot of gentrification in recent years.
 Many areas that were once practically ‘no-go’ a decade or so ago, are now pretty cool areas.
 For example, Greenpoint was once a hotbed of crime, but has since transformed into the hipster area it is today.

+However, there are still some areas of New York to be aware of right now.
 These aren’t likely to be visited by you anyway.
 That said, it’s MOST risky to visit those places at night, like most places in the world.
-Head there in the day time.
+Head there in the daytime.

 A lot of the popular tourist hotspots – Times Square, the Meat Packing District, Chinatown and also the Garment District – have surprisingly high rates of violent crime.
 This indicates that criminals may be targeting tourists.
 It’s best to stay vigilant in these areas.

 Obviously, NYC was the scene of the 2001 World Trade Center attack.
 This left a lasting impact on the city – and the world.
-There isn’t high alert right now, but it’s important to be vigilant.
+There isn’t a high alert right now, but it’s important to be vigilant.
 See something weird that isn’t ‘New York weird’?
 Report it.

 Yes, it may have a reputation for crime – of all kinds – but New York is about as safe as any other huge city in the Western world.
 That means maybe sketchy areas at night mean assaults; it also means pickpockets and petty thieves in touristed areas.

 - Don’t leave valuables unattended – they will LITERALLY disappear.